coredns/coredns.io/content/plugins/template.md

 +++
 title = "template"
-description = "*template* allows for dynamic responses based on the incoming query." weight = 27 tags = [ "plugin", "template" ] categories = [ "plugin" ]
+description = "*template* allows for dynamic responses based on the incoming query." weight = 28 tags = [ "plugin", "template" ] categories = [ "plugin" ]
-date = "2018-01-10T19:37:18.563604"
+date = "2018-01-25T23:05:13.453980"
 +++

 ## Description

-The *template* plugin allows you to dynamically repond to queries by just writing a (Go) template.
+The *template* plugin allows you to dynamically respond to queries by just writing a (Go) template.

 ## Syntax